nylar357/Macropad_Custom/README.md

 # Macropad Custom Macro's #
-## I hope these will be helpful, they work on Linux & Windows, you will need to add consumer.py and keyconfig.py for some macros to work, there is no code editing needed from the default example. ##
+## I hope these will be helpful, they work on Linux & Windows.
+You will need to add consumer.py and keyconfig.py for some macros to work.
+There is no code editing needed from the default example. ##

 My Custom macros :
 ```